gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 ### Information to Include in the `Valoper` object

-Ensure to follow the instruction inside the valopers realm.
-This is an example of details you should provide in your description:
+Be sure to follow the instructions inside the valopers realm.
+This is an example of the details you should provide in your description:

 1. **Validator Name** – Your unique identifier.
 2. **Networks You Are Currently Validating** – Include your total Assets Under Management (AuM).